JuGid/AutoMate/README.md

 - [x] Firefox Profile
 - [x] Add a command `ajax` and `js` to work with ajax/js
 - [x] Add a `configuration` command to change configuration at runtime
+- [ ] Add a submit command to submit forms
 - [ ] **Tell us your ideas !
 You can directly send a PR or open an issue**

 ## Contributing